Gary Maas: Political career

-In the November 2018 election, Maas was elected to represent Narre Warren South with a small swing in his favour, successfully retaining the seat for Labor.
+In the November 2018 election, Maas was elected to represent Narre Warren South with a swing in his favour, successfully retaining the seat for Labor.

-In November 2022 he was re-elected in a third term Andrews Labor Government, with a small two-party preferred swing against him.
+In November 2022 he was re-elected in a third term Andrews Labor Government, with a small swing against him and a primary vote of 48%.

 Maas has an interest in many public policy areas including education, law reform, climate action, industrial relations, trade, housing and creative industries.

 In 2023, Maas made a submission to the Electoral Matters Committee on the Conduct of the 2022 Victorian State Election highlighting his experience and recommendations, including concerns for his safety and the behaviour of some political activists during the two-week pre-poll period.

 Since becoming the Member for Narre Warren South, Maas lived in the electorate but has since relocated to be closer to his children.
 In 2024, The Australian named Maas in an article about Members who live outside the district they represent.

 He has been Chair of the Parliament of Victoria's Integrity and Oversight Committee and is the current chair of its Scrutiny of Acts and Regulations Committee.

+On 5 June 2026, Maas announced that he would not recontest the seat of Narre Warren South at the 2026 Victorian state election.